exasol/pyexasol/docs/REFERENCE.md

 | Argument | Example | Description |
 | --- | --- | --- |
 | `schema` | `ingres` | Schema name |

+### current_schema()
+Returns named of currently opened schema.
+Returns empty string if no schema was opened.

 ### export_to_file()
 Exports big amount of data from Exasol to file or file-like object using fast HTTP transport.